nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-ProfBook Level 3 (*P*B3)  is a desktop app for managing contacts, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, PB3 can get your contact management tasks done faster than traditional GUI apps.
-PB3 helps CS2103 Instructors manage both students and TAs contacts within teams and tutorial groups.
+ProfBook is a desktop app for managing contacts, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, ProfBook can get your contact management tasks done faster than traditional GUI apps.
+ProfBook helps CS2103 Instructors manage both students and TAs contacts within teams and tutorial groups.
 It is optimized for CLI users so that tasks can be done in bulk especially when dealing with huge number of contacts

 * Table of Contents